top of page

 About Me

 Welcome!
-My name is Dr. Lauren Moton and I’m an Assistant Professor at CUNY John Jay College.
-I hold a joint appointment between the Department of Criminal Justice and the International Criminal Justice Program.
-Previously, I was a Senior Research Associate with the Human Exploitation and Resilience Program at NYU's Marron Institute of Urban Management.
-Informed by Black feminist and queer criminology, my research agenda broadly examines the intersection of victimization, marginalized identity, and criminal legal systems in both the US and international contexts.
+I’m Dr. Lauren Moton, an Assistant Professor at CUNY John Jay College of Criminal Justice with a joint appointment in the Department of Criminal Justice and the International Criminal Justice Program.
+Prior to joining John Jay, I served as a Senior Research Associate with the Human Exploitation and Resilience Program at NYU Marron Institute of Urban Management.
+My research examines the intersections of exploitation, victimization, organized crime, technology, and systems of governance across both U.S. and transnational contexts.

-My research has received recognition and awards from the American Society of Criminology, the Academy of Criminal Justice Sciences, and the American Society of Evidence-Based Policing.
-My work has been supported by grants and fellowships from the National Science Foundation, the Darald and Julie Libby Foundation, the Graduate Center, CUNY, and Vera Institute of Justice.
+My research has been recognized by organizations including the American Society of Criminology, Academy of Criminal Justice Sciences, and the American Society of Evidence-Based Policing, and has been supported through grants and fellowships from the National Science Foundation, the Darald and Julie Libby Foundation, The Graduate Center, CUNY, and the Vera Institute of Justice.

-I earned my B.S. in Criminal Justice from University of Cincinnati, my M.S. in Criminal Justice from Bowling Green State University, and my M.Phil and Ph.D. in Criminal Justice from the CUNY Graduate Center.
+I earned my B.S. in Criminal Justice from University of Cincinnati, my M.S. in Criminal Justice from Bowling Green State University, and my M.Phil. and Ph.D. in Criminal Justice from The Graduate Center, CUNY.

 Student-Notes-Lauren-Moton (1).png